hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/README.RU.rst

 Execution steps
 -------------------------
 1. **Understanding the Module Structure:** The `endpoints` module is organized into subdirectories, each dedicated to a specific service (e.g., PrestaShop, advertisement platforms, Emil service, etc.).
 These subdirectories contain the necessary classes and functions for interacting with the corresponding service's API.
-The provided mermaid diagram visually illustrates this structure.
+The provided mermaid diagram visually illuStartes this structure.

 2. **Identifying the Target Service:** Determine which service you need to interact with (e.g., PrestaShop, advertisement, Emil, etc.).
 Refer to the section `Final Consumer Endpoints` and `Description of Modules` for details on the different services and their functionalities.